open-telemetry/oteps/text/0066-separate-context-propagation.md

 # OpenTelemetry layered architecture

-The design of OpenTelemetry is based on the priciples of [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming), adopted to the needs of distributed systems.
+The design of OpenTelemetry is based on the principles of [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming), adopted to the needs of distributed systems.